KosinskiLab/AlphaPulldownSnakemake/README.md

 ## Execution

 After following the Installation and Configuration steps, you are now ready to run the snakemake pipeline.
-To do so, navigate into the cloned pipeline directory (/Users/vmaurer/src/alphaabriss in my case) and from within your shell run:
+To do so, navigate into the cloned pipeline directory and run:

 ```bash
 snakemake \